 Two separate research teams managed to create what looked an awful lot like time crystals back in January, and now both experiments have successfully passed peer-review for the first time, putting the 'impossible' phenomenon squarely in the realm of reality.
 This Spray Can Turn Any Surface Into A Touch Screen.
 Tired of pesky small touch pads?

 Well, this spray might be your savior, allowing a wide variety of surfaces to become touch sensitive.
 The technology, called Electrick, was developed by scientists from Carnegie Mellon University in Pennsylvania, with the findings published in an open access paper.
 The spray consists of an electrically conductive carbon-based material.
 When applied to an object, it allows it to conduct electricity.

 A New Transparent, Conductive Material Is Set to Revolutionize Our Electronics.
 A New Material Researchers at the University of Minnesota have discovered a new material that could change technology as we know it.

 This nano-scale, thin-film material is transparent and extremely conductive.
 Many common electronics, like smartphones and solar cells, use transparent conductors.
-However, these conductors often use the chemical indium, which continues to be more and more expensive.
 Scientists Have Found the 'Holy Grail' of Physics, Metallic Hydrogen.
 Two Harvard scientists have succeeded in creating an entirely new substance long believed to be the “holy grail” of physics — metallic hydrogen, a material of unparalleled power that could one day propel humans into deep space.

 This is only the second time a natural so-called quasicrystal has been found.
 The work is published in Scientific Reports this week.
 Metal Foam Armor Disintegrates Bullets.
 Bad news for bullets this week: Researchers at North Carolina State University have developed a super strong armor material that literally turns bullets to dust upon impact.